mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 {% endhighlight %}

-The `ContainerIntegrationSpec` is going to be our superclass of our test cases to reduce boilerplate code in the tests.
+The <code>ContainerIntegrationSpec</code> is going to be our superclass of our test cases to reduce boilerplate code in the tests.

 So let's have a look at an [actual integration test](https://github.com/mariodavid/cuba-example-testing-artifacts/blob/master/modules/core/test/com/company/ceta/service/integration/OrderInformationServiceBeanIntegrationSpec.groovy):